Path-by-path uniqueness for stochastic differential equations under Krylov-R\"ockner condition: Introduction

 Well-posedness for \eqref{ODE} is considered in more recent time.
-Starting from the seminal works of Davie \cite{Davie}, Catellier--Gubinelli \cite{CatellierGubinelli}, there has been an increasing interest in the problem, \cite{AVS,HarangPerkowski,GaleatiGubinelli,GaleatiGerencser, DG22, CD22}.
+Starting from the seminal works of Davie \cite{Davie} and Catellier--Gubinelli \cite{CatellierGubinelli}, there has been an increasing interest in the problem, \cite{AVS,HarangPerkowski,GaleatiGubinelli,GaleatiGerencser, DG22}.
 A typical result of these articles is that when $\gamma$ is a sample path of an irregular stochastic process (such as fractional Brownian motion), then for almost every such sample paths, ODE \eqref{ODE} has a unique solution, a property known by the terminology \emph{path-by-path uniqueness}.
 The necessary regularity for the vector field is inversely proportional to the roughness of the stochastic process from which $\gamma$ is sampled.
 In a different direction, when the coefficients are sufficiently regular so that Lyons' rough path theory can be applied, then uniqueness of the corresponding rough differential equation implies path-by-path uniqueness.
 This is because the stochastic basis is only used to construct a rough path lift of the driving signal and Lyons' rough path analysis (\cite{MR1654527}) is applicable for any fixed trajectory of the lift.
+It is important to highlight that, according to \cite{Davie,CatellierGubinelli}, the null events are dependent on the initial data.
+In contrast, the rough path methodology implies that the null events are not influenced by the initial data.
+To differentiate the two properties, we will refer to the latter as \textit{uniform path-by-path uniqueness}, see \cref{def.unipbp} below for a precise statement.

 From a practical perspective, path-by-path uniqueness is most relevant in situations where only a handful samples of the signal can be observed.
 Theoretically, ``path-by-path uniqueness'' is stronger than ``pathwise uniqueness'' (which essentially allows to identify two adapted solutions to \eqref{SDE}).
-Having pathwise uniqueness for \eqref{SDE} does not provide uniqueness for the $W(\omega)$-driven ODE

-for a given $\omega$.
+Having pathwise uniqueness for \eqref{SDE} does not provide uniqueness for the $W(\omega)$-driven ODE \eqref{eqn.ODEomega} for a given $\omega$.
 In fact, examples of SDEs driven by Brownian motion which have pathwise uniqueness but not path-by-path uniqueness are given in \cite{ShaWre,Anzeletti}.
-We point to \cref{pbpvspathwise} for further discussions on the related concepts.
+We point to \cref{pbpvspathwise} at the end of the current article for further discussions on the related concepts.

-The main goal of the current article is the following result, which will be stated more precisely later in \cref{thm.main,thm.stability,thm.strcomplete}.
+The main goal of the current article is the following result, which will be stated more precisely later in \cref{thm.main}.